-“What is the SAP Cloud Application Programming Model?” – I asked myself this question a few months ago.
-Little did I know that writing a book about the SAP Business Technology Platform would lead me to more questions than I care to ask.
-Seemingly simple questions were suddenly not so easy to answer.
-While I could not go into detail on every topic in the book, I would like to share my thoughts with you.
-It was undoubtedly an exciting experience, and I hope you find it helpful.
+That’s the question I asked myself a few months ago.
+I didn’t know that writing a book about the SAP Business Technology Platform would lead me to more questions than I cared to ask.
+Simple questions weren’t so easy to answer.
+I couldn’t detail every topic in the book, but I’d like to share my thoughts with you.
+It was an exciting experience, and I hope you find it helpful.

 Why an SAP Cloud Application Programming Model?

-Your company meets demanding requirements that developers must implement as reliably and efficiently as possible.
-Operating and hosting applications in the cloud is the future.
-The trend in almost all industries is towards the cloud, as it helps to accelerate business.
+Your business must meet the demanding requirements of your customers.
+Developers need to translate these requirements into software reliably and efficiently.
+Running and hosting applications in the cloud is the future.
+The trend in almost all industries is toward the cloud because it helps speed up business.

-For application development, you need a consistent and optimized environment.
+For application development, your developers need a consistent and optimized environment.
 You need a stable platform that delivers the services you expect without impacting the usability of other applications or disrupting the production environment.
 But it’s not just about cost savings and simplifying IT operations.
-In the cloud world, you need to be responsive, agile and responsive to change.
+In the cloud world, you need to be responsive, agile and able to react to change.

-The ability to deploy a cloud application with a minimum of effort is a compelling selling point.
-But there is a lot of complexity associated with cloud deployment.
-Building a production-ready application in a cloud environment can be intimidating to developers.
+The ability to deploy a cloud application with a small of effort is a compelling selling point.
+But deploying to the cloud comes with a lot of complexity.
+Besides, building a production-ready application in a cloud environment can intimidate developers.

 Developers can focus on your business domain, so you can quickly get applications that benefit your business.
 You focus on more critical aspects of your business and application development while keeping application development costs in check.

-Proper application development and testing is an essential part of delivering a high quality product.
-The continued stability of the SAP Cloud Application Programming Model is key to ensuring that those who rely on SAP products have an easy and predictable way to benefit from them.
+Proper app development and testing are an essential part of delivering a high-quality product.
+Also, the continued stability of the SAP Cloud Application Programming Model is critical to ensuring that those who rely on SAP products have an easy and predictable way to benefit from them.

 The building blocks of the SAP Cloud Application Programming Model

+Now that you know the context let’s look at the building blocks used to achieve this goal.
 The SAP Cloud Application Programming Model is a framework of languages, libraries, and tools for building enterprise-grade services and applications.
-It guides developers on a safe path with proven best practices and a great set of out-of-the-box solutions for recurring tasks.
+It aims to guide developers on a safe path with proven best practices and a wide range of out-of-the-box solutions for recurring tasks.

-CAP-based projects benefit from a domain focus.
+CAP-based projects benefit from a focus on the application domain.
 Rather than delving into overly technical disciplines, the focus is on accelerating development and protecting investments in a world of ever-changing cloud technologies.

 But it is also opinionated because it provides guidelines, best practices, and tools that allow you to follow a recommended approach.
-The programming model was created to find the best way for cloud development.
+SAP created the programming model to find the best path for cloud development.

-And last but not least, the programming model is platform independent.
+Last but not least, the programming model is platform-independent.
 You can build applications in a way that is independent of the underlying cloud infrastructure.
-This is achieved by using an API-centric approach that avoids hardwiring to a specific technology.
+CAP achieves this through an API-centric approach that avoids hardwiring to a specific technology.

-So with CAP you can choose technologies, from development language to UI technologies to database of your choice.
-You can choose your architecture patterns from multi-tenancy and microservices to CQRS and event sourcing.
+So with CAP, you can choose technologies, from development language to UI technologies to databases of your choice.
+You can select your architecture patterns from multi-tenancy and microservices to CQRS and event sourcing.

-The framework already supports some of these choices out of the box – others have to be implemented as part of a project.
-In doing so, CAP gives you guidance and support for repetitive tasks without restricting you.
-You can use CAP as a whole or just the parts of it that suit you.
+The framework supports some of these choices out of the box – others need to be implemented as part of a project.
+In doing so, CAP gives you guidance and support for repetitive tasks without limiting you.
+You can use CAP as a whole or just the parts that suit you.

-There is support for SAP technologies, but it is also designed for integration with alternative solutions.
+Let’s recap: There is support for SAP technologies, but they also designed it to integrate with alternative solutions.
 CAP is free of assumptions.
 It helps your developers avoid redundant code by putting conventions above configuration and avoiding hardwiring to a specific platform through higher-level APIs.
-In this way, the framework allows you to easily replace an outdated technology with a modern one.
+In this way, the framework allows you to replace outdated technology easily with a modern one.

 So what is the SAP Cloud Application Programming Model?